-Criterion Factor Points
+Cost Effectiveness Scoring Criterion Factor Point

 1 Project cost per user (Use cost/ADT/lane mile calculation as a general indicator, but flexibility is appropriate when considering See reference table below, but consider unique circumstances up to

 unique project circumstances particularly for projects involving bicyclists and pedestrians.
 Low cost safety measures can be given full points.)
 High cost project serving a small number of users -1

-Total Score = up to 15
+Total Score = up to 1

 Notes Value

 Cost Estimate

 ADT For intersections, enter combined ADT of intersecting roads.
 For projects where ADT is unknown, use regional data to approximate.

 Length (in miles) For intersections, enter total length of all approaches within project limits.

 Number of Lanes Travel lanes only

 Project Service Life 7, 14, or 21 years

 Reference

 Cost/ADT/Lane Mile Points

 is less than \$50 15

 is less than \$100 12

 is less than \$200 8

 is less than \$500 4

 is less than \$1000 0

-is more than \$1000 -1
+is more than \$1000 -1]

 Multiply by 2/3, 1, or 1.5 for service life of 7, 14, or 21 years, respectively

-i - i 1 Project cost per user (Use cost/ADT/lane mile calculation as a general indicator, but flexibility is appropriate when considering bicyclists and pedestrians.
-Low cost safety measures can be given full points.)
-Total Score = up to Walt (Score) = up to Total Score
+- F Policy Support Scoring

-Criterion Factor Points
+Criterion Factor Point

 1 Community support (as indicated through collective statements or Stated support of the project by the highest elected officials 3

-Actions by highest elected officials indicate general support of 2
+actions of the highest elected officials in the effected communities) Actions by highest elected officials indicate general support of the project 2

-0
+Neutral 0

 Collective opposition voiced by the highest elected officials -1

-2 Regional plans/policies (ie RTP Regional Policy Plan CEDS) 3
+2 Regional plans/policies (ie. RTP, Regional Policy Plan, CEDS) Project specifically identified in Regional Plan 3

-less and plans, pension (i.e) riegional resident and plans, and 2
+Strongly supports Regional Plans/Policies 2

-1
+Moderately supports Regional Plans/Policies 1

-0
+Neutral 0

-·

-2 Local plans/policies/io LCD local ordinances bylaws etc.)
+Inconsistent with Regional Plans/Policies -1

-ی Local plans, policies (ie. Ler, local orumances, bylaws, etc.) 2
+3 Local plans/policies (ie. LCP, local ordinances, bylaws, etc.) Project specifically identified in Local Plan 2

-1
+Consistent with Local Plans/Policies 1

-0
+Neutral 0

-1 Decides supports Endoval or State limiteding Mass DOT\ = 11-1-1-1-1 -1 2

-4 ·

-1
+Inconsistent with Local Plans/Policies -1

+4 Project supports Federal or State (including MassDOT) policies and Project specifically identified in a existing Federal or State Plan 2

+goals not accounted for in other criteria (GreenDOT, Healthy Consistent with Federal or State Policies or Principles 1

-Transportation, Complete Streets, TZD etc.) iveutrai 0
+Transportation, Complete Streets, TZD etc.) Neutral 0